-The Alabama Slammer might just be the most ’70s of all the bright and fruity 1970s cocktails.
+The Alabama Slammer might be the most ’70s of all the bright and fruity 1970s cocktails.
 Its base blend of amaretto, sloe gin and Southern Comfort stands in total defiance of what one would expect from a staunch Southern sipper.
-Yet the drink looms large below the Mason-Dixon line and beyond.

 Said to have been born at the University of Alabama, the Slammer is a go-to at Crimson Tide tailgates, where it’s often served as a shot.
 And slamming one back certainly gets the point across.
-The nutty, herbal notes, backed by baking spices and citrus, come through loud and clear in a single bite.
+The nutty, herbal notes, backed by baking spices and citrus, come through loud and clear.

-But to truly appreciate the unique blend of ingredients that comprise the Alabama Slammer, shake everything up with plenty of ice and serve it in a tall glass.
-The flavors will loosen up and unfold at a leisurely pace, leaving you with a mellower, more Southern-tasting drink.
+But to truly appreciate the unique blend of ingredients that comprise the Alabama Slammer, shake the ingredients with plenty of ice and serve the drink in a tall glass.
+The flavors will loosen and unfold at a leisurely pace, leaving you with a mellower, more Southern-tasting drink.

 After an impressive run through the ’70s, ’80s and ’90s, the Alabama Slammer has lost some of its appeal.
-But it remains a popular drink in its home state and continues to find eager patrons at college bars across the country who appreciate its fruity flavor and heady effects.
-See what all the fuss is about by mixing up one for yourself.
-At the least, it’s a lesson in synergy and a reminder that even the most discordant components can come together to form a tasty, refreshing drink.
+But it remains a popular drink in parts of its home state and continues to find eager patrons at college bars across the country who appreciate its fruity flavor and heady effects.
+See what all the fuss is about by mixing one for yourself.
+At the least, it’s a lesson in synergy and a reminder that even the most discordant components can form a tasty, refreshing drink.

 - 1 ounce Southern Comfort